SuperSmay/Uno2/README.md

 ![alt text](https://cdn.discordapp.com/attachments/742986384113008712/830589793037451294/UNO_Logo.png "Uno!")
 ## Uno2 is an in development Discord bot that hosts games of Uno.
 (It will be offline almost all of the time until it's done)
 ---
+#### Disclaimer:
+  This bot is not complete and has no guarantee of functionality or support.
+Until the bot is complete it will ask for admin permissions when you add it to your server, this is because I was too lazy to figure out what permissions are needed exactly.
+Feel free to clone this code and work on it or host it yourself, but you will not get any support from me other than the hosting section of this readme file.
 ### Current features:
   * Creating and starting games
   * Fancy hand messages